f18m/malloc-tag/README.md

 ## Part 3: analyze the results

+Analyzing the results is an activity that can range from "very simple" to "very complex".
-Perhaps the easiest way to grasp the memory utilization of each "malloc tag" is to invoke the 'dot' utility, part of the [Graphviz package](https://graphviz.org/), to render the .dot stats file produced by the `MallocTagEngine::write_stats_on_disk()` API:
+For small applications the suggested way is to directly graph the results using the powerful [Graphviz package](https://graphviz.org/) and the malloc-tag `mtag-json2dot` CLI utility to render the .dot stats file produced by the `MallocTagEngine::write_stats_on_disk()` API:

 ```
-dot -Tsvg -O ${MTAG_STATS_OUTPUT_GRAPHVIZ_DOT}

 ```

 Then open the resulting SVG file with any suitable viewer.
 In practice, you will often need to post-process the JSON file containing the memory usage snapshot; for this purpose there are a few [Python tools](tools/README.md) that you can employ.

 ## TcMalloc integration